The unsung Seven Soldiers of Victory... Stripesy and Wing are off fighting for the last slot.

 All Up To You: Good thing Speedy picked up that time travel device, or else the entire team would have remained in the past, where Dr. Doome tried to trap them.
 Score one for the sidekick.

 Anthology: Leading Comics, despite being a team book, is composed of a collection of short stories by different authors and artists.
-The actual team sections are confined to the opening and closing chapters of each issue.
+The actual team sections are usually confined to the opening and closing chapters of each issue, though there are occasional exceptions.

 Domino Mask: The Crimson Avenger, Green Arrow and Speedy all wear tiny domino masks.
 Vigilante has a bandanna tied over his nose and mouth, which is probably marginally more effective as a disguise.
 The Star Spangled Kid wears a cowl, while Stripesy doesn't bother with a mask of any sort, oddly.